a327ex/emoji-merge/README.md

 ### main object

-[Next](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L102), the `main` object is defined, which will have any and all global state needed for the engine to work.
+[Next](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L102), the `main` object is defined, which will contain any and all global state needed for the engine to work.

 ```lua
 main = anchor()